Best smartwatches for battery life 2025

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-If you choose MIP, decide whether a solar panel is necessary.
-The Garmin Instinct 2X Solar or Enduro 3 might sound appealing, but if you don't get frequent, direct sunlight for the watch to pick up on, you won't actually have an "unlimited" battery.
+If you choose MIP, decide if a solar panel is necessary.
+The Garmin Instinct 2X Solar or Enduro 3 might sound appealing, but if you don't get frequent, direct sunlight for the watch to pick up on, you won't actually have "unlimited" battery.
 And if you work out daily with dual-band GPS tracking, the watch won't be able to refill its battery quickly enough.
 You may choose a watch that skips the pretense and lasts a long time on its own merits.

 If you choose AMOLED, the next decision is obvious: do you want a smartwatch or fitness watch?
 Among the best Android smartwatches, most Wear OS models last no longer than four days, whereas even short-lived Fitbit watches last six days, and Garmins last a couple of weeks.
 Do you want to lose functionality in exchange for battery peace of mind?